 What happens at the end of the sessions?

 This is discussed with you.
-Usually ten sessions are enough.
+Usually, ten sessions are enough.
 However, if you need more help your Jigsaw worker will either ask for more sessions or talk to your social worker about getting more support from another service.

 A summary of the work will be shared with you (where possible).
-This will not include things that you do not want to be shared unless the Jigsaw workers has concerns about your or someone else’s safety.
+This will not include things that you do not want to be shared unless the Jigsaw workers have concerns about your or someone else’s safety.
 This summary will be sent to the person that referred you to the service.